brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 20 bht.md

 # Ephesians 1:20 Commentary Help Text

 ## BHT:
-The resurrection of Christ displays divine power, not only in his bodily resurrection, but also in the spiritual resurrection of believers.
-Christ's role in raising his own body showcases his power as God.
-This same power is evident in the conversion of believers, which can be likened to a resurrection.
-By looking to Christ as a mirror, believers can see the immeasurable greatness of God's power and the glorious treasures of his grace.
-The resurrection of Christ is a clear demonstration of God's power, urging believers to acknowledge and appreciate the magnitude of His work in their lives.
+The raising of Christ is not only a guarantee of our future bodily resurrection, but it also has a spiritual power that impacts believers in the present.
+Just as God exerted His power to raise Jesus from the dead, He also works powerfully in the conversion and faith of believers.
+This display of power is a reflection of the immeasurable greatness of God's power and the treasures of divine grace available to us.
+By fixating our gaze on Christ, we can see the work of God's power and the transformation He brings, finding hope and reassurance in the resurrection power that awaits us.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: